Charles H. Bennett (illustrator): Later life and death

 Charles Bennett was buried in Brompton Cemetery on 8 April.
 His wife and one of his sons were later buried in the same grave.
 Two days later the Punch Council discussed the needs of his widow, Elizabeth, with eight children and another on the way, "although no debts."
 Because of his long illness, his life had been too hazardous for insurance.
 They agreed that there was a case for a public appeal and that they would press their private channels as well.
 The published appeal, over the names of Charles Kingsley, Mark Lemon and John Everett Millais as well as Brooks himself, was distributed widely and appeared as a letter in the Times.
 With the help of Charles's friends at Punch, his widow also approached the Artists’ Benevolent Institution and the Royal Literary Fund.
-As well as soliciting donations through advertisements and personal contacts, the Punch Council decided to stage a benefit performance for the family.
-The Adelphi Theatre in London was duly booked for the afternoon of Saturday, 11 May 1867, just five weeks after Charles Bennett's death.
+The Punch Council solicited donations through advertisements and personal contacts and decided to stage a benefit performance for the family.
+The Adelphi Theatre in London was duly booked for the afternoon of Saturday, 11 May 1867, five weeks after Charles Bennett's death.
 The afternoon included the first public performance of Cox and Box, Arthur Sullivan's first opera, given by the Moray Minstrels, along with performances by Kate Terry, Florence Terry and Ellen Terry and others.
-The afternoon was clearly a success and another benefit performance was arranged in Manchester at the end of July.
+The afternoon was a success and another benefit performance was arranged in Manchester at the end of July.
 There is no record of the total amount raised for his family, but by the time of the 1871 census Elizabeth (who described herself as an "Annuitand") and the children were living in Gainford Road, Kentish Town.
-In 1881 she was able to claim to have "Means derived from dividends"’ despite having considered taking lodgers at the time of Charles’s death.
+In 1881 she claimed to have "Means derived from dividends"’ despite having considered taking lodgers at the time of Charles’s death.